-First of all, an assumption must be made - here we create a simplified torus model.
-Firstly, creating a perfectly smooth body of revolution from paper is basically impossible.
+First of all, an assumption must be made - here.
+We create a simplified torus model.
+Firstly, creating a perfectly smooth body of revolution from the paper is basically impossible.
 Secondly, the surface of our torus will be formed from a group of rings.
 And between these rings is an open space.
 In theory, this should not be.
 The surface of the torus must be completely closed.

 Therefore, this model claims only the title of the easiest to assemble, visual model of the torus!